 Shopping in Valletta

 Shoppers will find delicately woven Maltese lace, blown glass and even brass door knockers sold throughout the island.
 Silver filigree jewelry and locally made pottery is also popular among tourists.
 The central shopping area in Valletta is located inside the walls, along Republic and Merchant Streets.
-Many of the shops close between 1pm – 4pm and reopen until 7pm.
-If you’re on a morning shore excursion, you may not have a lot of time to shop.

-Best places to eat and drink in Valletta
+Where to Eat and Drink in Valletta

-Once again, because of the island’s proximity to Sicily, Italian fare rules the roost.
-Local specialities include bragioli – spicy beef and olive rolls and it’s common to find rabbit stew on the menu.
 Tourists tend to favor traditional pizza and pasta choices but shouldn’t miss a taste of the locally produced cheese, Gbejniet, usually served in soup.
 Lampuki Pie (fish pie) and Kapunata, (Maltese ratatouille) are also good lunch choices.

-If you decide to walk back to the ship, waterfront cafés dot the promenade and make for a nice finish to your day.
+If you decide to walk back to the ship, waterfront cafรฉs dot the promenade and make for a nice finish to your day.
 Taxis are also available for the short distance back to the ship.
 Be sure to have Euros with you in case the taxi does not accept credit cards.
 A 10% tip for taxi rides and restaurant servers is standard.

-Places to see in Valletta, Malta
+Places to See in Valletta, Malta

 St. John’s Co-Cathedral

 Also called the Church of the Knights of the Order of St. John, St. John’s Co-Cathedral is located on St. John Street.
 Completed in 1577 and dedicated to St. John the Baptist, the cathedral is one of the most significant buildings on the island.
-The interior was decorated in the “new” Baroque style, ornate and similar to the palaces in Europe.
-St. John’s is the owner of the largest collection and the most important work by Michelangelo Merisi da Caravaggio, on display in the Caravaggio Centre.

 Upper Barrakka Gardens